Game Design, Mechanics Building, Narrative Integration, Gameplay Loops, Scoping, Fun

 Some people play board games and RPGs.

 I devour their rulebooks.

 Okay, I play the games too, but for years I've loved just sitting with a good rulebook and studying the mechanics, playing the game out in my mind.
-Then when I'd get the game to the table, I'd get to see if the rules were as good as they sounded or if they fell flat.
+Then when I'd get the game to the table, I'd get to see if the rules created a game that was as good as they sounded... or if they fell flat.
 If they did, I'd get to figure out why.